• Skip to primary navigation

 • Aromatics: Fresh minced garlic and ginger are used in the teriyaki sauce.

-• Wine: Shoaxing wine or cooking sherry is used in the marinade and in the teriyaki sauce.
+• Wine: Shoaxing wine (or substitute with cooking sherry) is used in the marinade and in the teriyaki sauce.

 • Oil: We used classic olive oil for grilling and sesame oil in the marinade and in the sauce.